contentful/contentful.objc/README.md

 You can [download][8] the Contentful Delivery API as an universal static framework for iOS.
 Integrate it into your project by unzipping and dragging the `ContentfulDeliveryAPI.framework` into the `Frameworks` group of your project.
 You can also [download][9] the UFO example application including the static framework, as an example of integrating it into an Xcode project.

-The static framework contains [AFNetworking][3] and [ISO8601DateFormatter][4], so beware of linker errors if you already have those libraries in your project.
-If this is the case, you should use another method of installation.
+The static framework contains [AFNetworking][3] and [ISO8601DateFormatter][4], but they are prefixed so that they do not clash with any copies that might already be part of your application.

 It depends on the `SystemConfiguration.framework` not included by default in iOS projects, so open your project file on the `General` tab.